jeongukjae/about/index.md

 Hi, I'm Ukjae Jeong, working as an Machine Learning Engineer, focusing mostly on MLOps and NLP.

-Free free to reach out to me.
+Feel free to reach out to me.

 ## Links